colinsheppard/pevi/model-description/Generic_plug-in_electric_vehicle_infrastructure_model_description.md

 ### Assumptions
 1. ~~All PEV owners are assumed to have home chargers.~~
 2. All BEV vehicle parameter values are based on those of the Nissan Leaf (24 kWh battery, 0.34 kWh/mi, level 1-3 charging capabilities).
 3. If a scheduled trip is outside the range of an average vehicle, it is assumed that the trip would never be attempted by a BEV.
-These vehicles are then modeled as PHEVs with parameters based on the Chevrolet Volt (16 kWh battery, 0.5 kWh/mi, level 1-3 charging capabilities). **(This assumption may change)**
+These vehicles are then modeled as PHEVs with parameters based on the Chevrolet Volt (16 kWh battery, 0.5 kWh/mi, level 1-3 charging capabilities). ***If quick-charge options such as battery-swapping are available, this assumption is removed.*** **(This assumption may change)**
 4. ~~PEV adoption rates are assumed to follow the temporal and spatial distribution of hybrid electric vehicles in Humboldt County from 2003-2012.~~
 5. All chargers are assumed to have a constant charging rate based on their power specifications. (i.e., no charging algorithms are incorporated).
 6. Drivers begin the day with a schedule that determines all TAZs they will attempt to visit (with associated departure times).
 7. Charging stations are assumed to be networked and their state (charging vs. available) is known to all drivers via wireless communications.
-8. Drivers can choose to make a mid-trip stop for level 3 charging, though the choice must be made before they begin their trip.
+8. Drivers can choose to make a mid-trip stop for level 3 charging ***or a battery swap***, though the choice must be made before they begin their trip.
 9. ~~Once at a destination, drivers only seek available chargers in their current TAZ location.
 They do not look for a charger in neighboring TAZs.
 TAZs are assumed to be sized large enough that leaving a TAZ to find a charger and walking back to one’s destination is impractical.~~
 10. Departure is not permitted for a BEV unless it has a minimum acceptable charge for their next trip plus a safety factor.
 11. A fraction of drivers will attempt to charge their vehicle even when a charge is not needed to get to their next destination